Benign Overfitting of Constant-Stepsize SGD for Linear Regression: Main Results

 \paragraph{A lower bound.} We first introduce the following assumption that states a lower bound on the fourth moment. \begin{assumption}[Fourth moment condition, lower bound] Assume there exists a constant $\beta\ge0$, such that for any PSD matrix $\Ab$, it holds that

 For Gaussian distributions, it suffices to take $\beta=2$. \end{assumption}

-The following lower bound shows that our upper bound is near to unimprovable: \begin{theorem}[Excess risk lower bound] Suppose $N\geq 500$.
-For any well-specified, data distribution $\cD$ (see \eqref{eq:well}) that also satisfies Assumptions \ref{assump:second_moment} and \ref{assumption:lowerbound_fourthmoment}, for any stepsize such that $ \gamma < 1/\lambda_1$, we have that:
+The following lower bound shows that when the noise is well-specified our upper bound is not improvable except for absolute constants. \begin{theorem}[Excess risk lower bound] Suppose $N\geq 500$.
+For any well-specified data distribution $\cD$ (see \eqref{eq:well}) that also satisfies Assumptions \ref{assump:second_moment} and \ref{assumption:lowerbound_fourthmoment}, for any stepsize such that $ \gamma < 1/\lambda_1$, we have that:

 with $k^* = \max \{k: \lambda_k \ge \frac{1}{N \gamma}\}$. \end{theorem}